You enter a thrift store and see a beautiful spindle, but have no idea what to do with it. 10 things to do with a broken spindle will help.

 3. Broken Spindles help organize

 You know those DIY projects that you “think” is a good idea, but could be a total failure?
 I wasn’t sure which way this one was going.
-The spindle as a DIY craft organizer Whew!
+Spindles as a DIY craft organizer Whew!
 It works!

 Organizing my little workshop with spindles

-- Thread twine and tape on an old spindle add a hook for your scissors.
+- Thread twine and tape on an old spindle.
+Then add a hook for your scissors.
 Mount between studs.
+I cut the spindle slightly smaller than the distance between the studs.
+That way, I can easily add or replace tape.

 These hooks make me smile!
 I wish I could live in one.
 Wait, we do live in a cabin.
 Cabin Hooks